hsh-elc/vpl-grappa-integration/build.md

 # Build Guide

-This guide provides steps to recreate the Maven project, install necessary dependencies, and produce a fat JAR file for the project.
+This guide provides steps to recreate the Maven project, install necessary dependencies, and produce a fat JAR file named `ProformaFormatter-<version>-fat-jar-with-dependencies.jar` for the project.

 ### Prerequisites

-- Install **JRE 17** as it is required for this project.
+- Install **JDK 17** as it is required for this project.
 - Ensure the following files are available and stored in a directory named **lib** in the project root:
   - grappa-webservice-parent.xml
   - proformautil-0.2.1.jar